FormidableLabs/whackage/README.md

 We wrote whackage to scratch our own itch when working on [Victory Native](https://github.com/formidablelabs/victory-native).
 It's a blunt instrument, but it works well.
 Hope you find it useful!

+#### Maintenance Status: Archived

+This project is no longer maintained by Formidable.
+We are no longer responding to issues or pull requests unless they relate to security concerns.
+We encourage interested developers to fork this project and make it their own!

 ### How-to

 #### Quick start